CTSRD-CHERI/morello-early-performance-results/src/performance-analysis-spec/specific-hardware-and-software.md

 and bounds.
 This configuration is known to trigger the PCC branch-prediction issue during calls into short functions and function returns.
-Jump tables are implemented integer jumps and so do not suffer from this issue, but would if they used capability-relative jumps.
+Jump tables are implemented as integer jumps and so do not suffer from this issue, but would if they used capability-relative jumps.

 ## Benchmark ABI (w/o data-dependency fix) (w/o larger store queue)